zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/security/security.md

 - Design and enforce flexible security policies for your database
 - Addresses Database consolidation and cloud environments concerns to reduce cost and reduce exposure sensitive application data by those without a true need-to-know
 - Protect access to your sensitive data by creating a trusted path (see more by performing the [Full Database Vault lab](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=682&clear=180&session=4531599220675))

-## Task 9: Homework

-Submit the answers to these questions in a document uploaded to Blackboard.

-**Database Security homework questions**

-1. What type of security control is Database Vault? (select the MOST correct answer)

-   a.
-Preventive
-   b.
-Detective
-   c.
-Assessment/Corrective

-2. Why is simulation mode so important when using Database Vault?

-   a.
-To identify policies that might block activity that should be allowed
-   b.
-To ensure that policies do not improperly grant access to sensitive data
-   c.
-To test the performance impact of policies
-   d.
-To detect authorized attempts to access protected data
-   e.
-To ensure that all sensitive data is protected within a security realm

-3. Why is separation of duties important within a security architecture?

-   a.
-To prevent inappropriate access to sensitive data
-   b.
-To ensure that end users cannot extract sensitive data for unauthorized purposes
-   c.
-To prevent a single person from controlling all parts of a security process
-   d.
-To block malicious users from accessing the database
-   e.
-To protect the database audit trail

-4. Why might an organization want to block database administrator access to application data with a Database Vault realm?

-   a.
-Because the administrator might corrupt the data
-   b.
-Because the administrator could accidentally disclose the data to a third party
-   c.
-Because the administrator’s account could be compromised by a malicious actor
-   d.
-Because the administrator has no business need to see the data
-   e.
-All of the above
-   f.
-None of the above

-5. Ransomware is the #1 cyber threat facing most organizations today.
-How effective is Database Vault in mitigating the results of a ransomware attack?

-   a.
-A perfect defense - 100% effective
-   b.
-A very good defense – effective 75-99% of the time
-   c.
-A good defense, effective in about half of the case
-   d.
-Not a good defense, usually will not prevent the ransomware attack from succeeding